cloudmesh-community/fa18-523-84/project-report/report.md

 ---

-Working on Raspberry Pi cluster that will be integrate in the Pi book.
+Working on Raspberry Pi cluster that will be integrated in the Pi book.

 https://github.com/cloudmesh-community/fa18-523-84/blob/master/project-report/pi_cluster_setup.md